webrecorder/archiveweb.page/README.md

 1. Run ``yarn install`` and then ``yarn run build-dev``

-2. Run ``yarn run start-ext`` -- this will ensure the `wr-ext` directory is rebuilt after any changes to the source.
+2. Run ``yarn run start-ext`` -- this will ensure the `dist/ext` directory is rebuilt after any changes to the source.

 3. After making changes, the extension still needs to be reloaded in the browser.
 From the Chrome extensions page, click the reload button to load the latest version.